 These lists should be well thought out and curated for each individual story pitch.
-When curating your lists, you should be doing targeted searches for contacts currently writing about your topic.
+When curating media lists, you should be doing targeted searches for contacts currently writing about your topic.
 Searching for contacts by beat only is no longer sufficient.

-Besides being able to unsubscribe (or subscribe) to all media pitches, you can unsubscribe from a specific company that spams them with irrelevant press releases.
-Unfortunately, this is an all too common problem in PR firms, and this feature benefits journalists by allowing them to only receive news from PR managers who have done their research, pitched a relevant story, and made an effort to build a relationship with them.
+Besides being able to unsubscribe (or subscribe) to all media pitches, you can unsubscribe from a specific company that spams you with irrelevant press releases.
+Unfortunately, this is an all too common problem in PR firms, and so this feature benefits journalists by allowing them to only receive news from PR managers who have done their research, pitched a relevant story, and made an effort to build a relationship with them.

 And, if they choose to, they are are also able to subscribe to specific companies.
 Say goodbye to cluttered inboxes and PR spam!

-Interactions on social media, such as replies to tweets, can help you become more recognisable.
-Stay up to date on the articles they are writing, and email any positive thoughts you have on the subject.
-Once again because it is important, a journalist who recognises your name is significantly more likely to pick up a media pitch than a journalist who has never heard about you.
+Interactions on social media, for example, can help you become more recognizable.
+Stay up to date on the articles they are writing, and email or send a DM with any positive thoughts you have on the subject.
+A journalist who recognizes your name is significantly more likely to pick up a media pitch than a journalist who has never heard about you.

 Journalists are often presented with the difficult task of providing their readers with a different take on a story that may have already been covered by a number of different publications, but fear not.
 By using the My Research feature within the Meltwater platform, a writer can research what has previously been written about a particular topic.

 Once contacts have been thoroughly vetted, be sure to save them to a list.
-Your list names should easily tell you the type of contacts saved, but always add a list description to provide more detail.
+Your list should easily tell you the type of contacts saved, but always add a description to provide more detail.
 As mentioned earlier, lists should be curated for your story pitches so never hesitate to create a new list if necessary.

 With a journalist profile in Meltwater, you are able to control the volume and quality of the PR pitches you receive, while building a publicly accessible portfolio of writing samples.